 Three operative tests apply on departure:

-2. NRL scheme "usual place of abode" trigger.
-A landlord whose usual place of abode shifts outside the UK comes within the NRL scheme.
-The test may bite ahead of the SRT result in some scenarios.
+- NRL scheme "usual place of abode" trigger.
+Once your usual place of abode shifts outside the UK you come within the NRL scheme, and that test can bite ahead of the SRT result in some scenarios.

-3. Temporary non-residence s.10A anti-avoidance.
-If the absence is short enough that the individual returns within 5 years, gains realised during the absence on pre-departure assets are taxed in the year of return.
+- Temporary non-residence s.10A anti-avoidance.
+Go away for a short enough period that you are back inside 5 years and any gains you realised during the absence on pre-departure assets are taxed in the year you return.

-The departure planning question is: are you really leaving?
-A genuine long-term departure (no return within 5 years; SRT non-residence cleanly established each year) puts foreign-source gains and income outside UK tax.
-A short-term bracketed departure does not.
+The real departure question is: are you actually leaving?
+A genuine long-term departure (no return inside 5 years, with SRT non-residence cleanly established each year) puts your foreign-source gains and income outside UK tax.
+A short, bracketed absence does not.

 What happens if you arrive in the UK